What is it?

 - are not caused by a medical condition or a side-effect of medications or other drugs

 The first tics usually appear in children before they are 10 years old.
 The tics usually affect the head and neck areas, but they can affect other areas as well.
-At this stage, they tend to come and go, and don't cause any real problems.
+At this stage, they tend to come and go.
 In children who develop tourette syndrome, the worst symptoms tend to happen when they are between 9 and 13 years old.
-A lot of kids eventually outgrow their tics, but some children will continue to have tics into adulthood.
+A lot of children eventually outgrow their tics, but some children will continue to have tics into adulthood.
 If tics are not causing significant distress or impairment, the best thing to do is ignore them.

 What can be done?